opengeogroep/AERIUS-QGIS-plugins/docs/03_extract_gml_from_pdf.md

 ## Introduction

 AERIUS Calculator provides downloading a PDF file which contains emission sources in a data block.
-This function helps you extracting that data from the PDF and save it to a GML file.
+This function helps you extracting that data from the PDF and save it to one or more GML files.

 ## Howto